* OPEC, non-OPEC states study new oil output boost -source

 * OPEC and its allies to gather on Sunday in Algeria

-* U.S. rig count drops by one to 866 -Baker Hughes (New throughout, updates prices, market activity and comments)
+* U.S. rig count drops by one to 866 -Baker Hughes (New throughout, updates prices and market activity to settlement)

 NEW YORK, Sept 21 (Reuters) - Oil prices were up slightly in heavy, seesaw trading on Friday, giving back most earlier gains after news that major producers would consider additional supply a day after U.S. President Donald Trump again blasted the cartel.